Losing, misplacing, or having your ID stolen can make it difficult to perform certain everyday tasks, including cashing a check.

 How to Cash a Check If You Don’t Have an ID

-While your options are limited if you don’t have an ID and need to cash a check, there are a few workarounds you can try.
-See if any of the following options will work for you.
+While your options are limited if you don’t have an ID and need to cash a check, there are a few options you can try.

-If you must cash the check quickly, but don’t have an acceptable ID, you can ask a relative or friend to cash it as a third party.
-This means you’ll sign the check over to them and they’ll cash it for you.
-It’s relatively easy to do this: just endorse the check like normal and write “pay to the order of” and the third party’s name.
-Ask only as a trusted family member or friend to perform this service for you.
+If you must cash a check quickly but you don’t have an acceptable ID, you can ask a relative or friend to cash it as a third party.
+This means you’ll sign the check over to them, and they’ll cash it for you.
+It’s relatively easy to do this; see our explanation of how to sign over a check.

-Not all places will cash a third-party check.
-And among those that do, some places require the payee (you) to sign the check in the presence of a bank teller and provide a valid photo ID.
-Learn more about which places will perform this service through our article, The List of Banks That Accept Third Party Checks (+ Those That Don’t).
+Note that due to the risk of fraud, not all places will cash a third-party check.
+And among those that do, some places require the payee (you) to sign over the check in the presence of a bank teller/store associate and provide a valid photo ID when you do so.
+See our previous research on banks that accept third-party checks (and those that don’t).

 Use Your Bank’s Mobile Check Cashing App

-If you have an account with a bank that has a mobile check cashing app, download the app to your cell phone or digital device.
+If you have an account with a bank that has a mobile check cashing app, get the app on your cell phone or digital device.
 You’ll need to be signed up for online banking services for this method to work.
-Open the app and follow bank instructions for signing, photographing your check, and depositing it through the app.
-If your check is large, you’ll probably have to wait for the check to clear, usually a day or two, before you can access all of the funds.
-Learn more about banks that offer mobile app check cashing services through our article, Online Check Cashing: The Places to Cash a Check Online Now.
+Open the app and follow the bank’s instructions for endorsing, photographing, and depositing your check through the app.
+If your check is large, you’ll probably have to wait for the check to clear — usually a day or two — before you can access all of the funds.
+Find out more about this process in our research on online check cashing.

 Use an Online Mobile Check Cashing App

-Reloadable prepaid cards are a great alternative option for transferring funds without the need to show ID.
-These cards work the same as bank-issued debit cards, but you’ll be transferring money from your check directly onto the card, instead of into a bank account.
+Reloadable prepaid cards are an alternative option for transferring funds without presenting an ID.
+These cards function like bank-issued debit cards, but you’ll be transferring money from your check directly onto the card, instead of into a bank account.
 You can find prepaid cards at stores such as CVS (NetSpend), Walgreens (American Express, Green Dot, MyVanilla), and Walmart (MoneyCard).
-Once you have the card, follow instructions for registration and activation.
-To avoid check cashing hassles, choose the direct deposit option that transfers paycheck funds to the card.
+Once you have the card, follow the instructions for registration and activation.
+To avoid hassles with check cashing, choose the direct deposit option that transfers paycheck funds to the card — this works for checks that can be deposited electronically.
 You can also reload these money cards using cash when checking out at store registers.
 When funds are available, you can use the card to withdraw cash at the nearest ATM.

 Note that not all prepaid cards can be activated without ID.
-For instance, PayPal offers a reloadable prepaid card, but you may or may not need to show ID to get it.
+For instance, PayPal offers a reloadable prepaid card, but you may need to show ID to get it.
 PayPal collects your full name, address, date of birth, and Social Security number when issuing a prepaid card; you may be asked to show a driver’s license or another identifying document to verify this information.
-You don’t need a PayPal account to use the PayPal Prepaid MasterCard; however, if you do have a PayPal account, you can link the card to your account to enjoy additional services.
-Add money to this card using direct deposit or instant transfer from a PayPal account.
+You don’t need a PayPal account to use the PayPal Prepaid MasterCard, and you can add money to this card using direct deposit or instant transfer from a PayPal account.
+However, you will need to have a PayPal account to gain access to all of the Prepaid Card’s online features.

 Get a State-Issued Photo ID

-You may also consider getting a state-issued photo ID — all states issue them.
-This process usually involves visiting your local department of motor vehicles (DMV), completing an application form, and providing them with proof of your identity and legal U.S. presence (birth certificate or U.S. passport).
-You will also likely need to provide proof of your state residency, which can often be a lease agreement or utility bill with your name and address on it.
-You’ll have to pay a fee (usually about $30).
-Most DMV offices will process your application, take your photo, and present you with your state-issued photo ID all on the same day.
-Learn more about applying for a state-issued ID.
+If none of the options listed above will work for you, you may want to consider getting a state-issued photo ID.
+This process usually involves visiting your local Department of Motor Vehicles (DMV) or Secretary of State (SOS) office, completing an application form, and providing proof of your identity and legal U.S. presence (birth certificate or U.S. passport).
+You will also likely need to provide proof of your state residency, which you can often do with a lease agreement or utility bill with your name and address on it.
+You’ll have to pay a fee (usually about $30, though it varies by state).
+Most DMV and SOS offices will process your application, take your photo, and present you with your state-issued photo ID all on the same day.